sntdshrly/owl-sparql-semantic-web/README.md

-# owl-sparql-semantic-web
+# Owl SPARQL Semantic Web
-this repository is created for semantic web using web ontology language and testing with sparql.
+This repository is created for semantic web using Web Ontology Language and testing with SPARQL.